akonomos/akonomos/README.md

 :boom: [SURF presentation](https://www.youtube.com/watch?v=WAnW8u--diQ)

-# Physics and Data Science
+# Physics and Computer Science
 Physics and computer science are two complimentary fields.
-The former provides an analytical framework about the natural world while the latter applies practical insights to such data.
+The former provides an analytical framework about the natural world while the latter applies practical insights to data science.

 # Physics and medicine